Ethel Locke King

 Her wealthy husband, Hugh Fortescue Locke King, created and solely financed Brooklands House, Weybridge, Surrey, the first permanent race-track in the world.
 She took over the supervisory role of the tracks development after the stress of building it made her husband too ill to continue in the role.
 On 17 June 1907, she led the inaugural procession of cars on to the track in her open Itala minutes after the track had been opened by her husband.

 Early life

-Locke King was born at Government House in Tasmania, her father Sir Thomas Gore Browne was Governor of Tasmania at the time.
+She was born Ethel Gore Browne at Government House in Tasmania, the daughter of Sir Thomas Gore Browne, the then Governor of Tasmania.
 In 1884 aged 20 she married Hugh F. Locke King, and they settled at Weybridge, Surrey.
-At first they farmed the estate, but, with her husband's interest in motor racing, they built the Brooklands race-track.
+With her husband's interest in motor racing, they built the Brooklands race-track.

 First World War

 Ethel Locke King ran a Red Cross hospital at her estate, Brooklands House, during World War I from 1915 until 1919 and organised the Voluntary Aid Detachment in Surrey in 12 hospitals, mainly in houses belonging to her husband.
 For her work during the war she was appointed Dame Commander of the Order of the British Empire (DBE) in 1918.